xma711/notebook/machine_learning/vc_dimension/README.md

 we say this function class shatters the this set of data.

 However, more often than not, a function class is unable to shatter the whole set of X.
-Then we will ask, maximumly how many points can this function class shatter?
+Then we will ask, maximally how many points can this function class shatter?

 E.g. given the X set above, a linear classifier ( i.e. sign(wt x + b) ) (which is a function class) is unable to shatter the 4 points.
 Why? because if (0,0) and (1,1) are in the same group, there is no any single line that can separate (0,0) and (1,1) from the other 2 points.